manjukiranhc7/sensor_simulator/README.md

 Simulate the behavior of sensors, monitor their readings, and provide APIs to retrieve data based on specific criteria.

-* Sensor simulator client: Simulates the behaviour of sensors (Mqtt publisher client), publishes randomly generated temperature and humidity data to MQTT broker.
+* Sensor simulator client: Simulates the behavior of sensors (Mqtt publisher client), publishes randomly generated temperature and humidity data to MQTT broker.
-* Sensor backend client  : Process messages recieved from sensor simulator (Mqtt subscriber client).
+* Sensor backend client  : Process messages received from sensor simulator (Mqtt subscriber client).
-* Backend fastapi app    : API service to retrive data to end users.
+* Backend fastapi app    : API service to retrieve data to end users.

 Detailed description of each services is available below.